jfrometa-tlsi/capstone_project_new/README.md

 - AI Service Resilience and Error Isolation: API errors (such as rate limit errors like 429) from the Gemini service are now gracefully handled by the FastAPI backend.
 This prevents direct UI crashes in the Dash frontend, ensuring a stable and professional user experience, even during high-traffic or resource-constrained scenarios.

+### Operational Benefits

+- **Containerized Deployment**: Easy to deploy and scale in production

+- **Environment Consistency**: Same behavior across development, staging, and production

+- **Resource Isolation**: API and Dashboard run in isolated environments

+- **Rapid Scaling**: Easy to scale individual components based on load

+### Development Benefits

+- **Simplified Onboarding**: New developers can start with one command

+- **Dependency Management**: No conflicts between API and Dashboard dependencies

+- **CI/CD Ready**: Dockerized setup integrates easily with modern DevOps pipelines

 ## 🔧 Customization

 ### Adding New Data Sources

-- Extend utils/data_loader.py
+- Extend common/utils/data_loader.py

-- Create new analysis modules in /utils
+- Create new analysis modules in common/utils

 - Add corresponding visualization components